 Crimson Harvest – war in the former Yugoslavia

-Crimson Harvest was Bridging Arts’ first project.
-Staged for Refugee Week 2004 at St James’s Church, Piccadilly, London, it presented the work of the Bosnian artist Pero Mandić.
+Crimson Harvest was Bridging Arts’ first project in Refugee Week 2004 at St James’s Church, Piccadilly, London.
+It presented the work of the Bosnian artist Pero Mandić.

 “If we can make the clever stop and the wise think, then all our efforts will be justified,” he says.